hmu332233/clean-code-javascript-ko/README-en.md

 2. Abstractions should not depend upon details.
 Details should depend on abstractions.

-This can be hard to understand at first, but if you've worked with Angular.js, you've seen an implementation of this principle in the form of Dependency Injection (DI).
+This can be hard to understand at first, but if you've worked with AngularJS, you've seen an implementation of this principle in the form of Dependency Injection (DI).
 While they are not identical concepts, DIP keeps high-level modules from knowing the details of its low-level modules and setting them up.